yikwun/jekyll-now/projects.md

 ## Are You Healthy?

 As emerging technologies gradually conquer the digital era, the software that powers them become ever more important.
-A combination of the smartwatch with the smartphone... (not finished!
+A combination of the smartwatch with the smartphone... (not finished)

 ![_config.yml]({{ site.baseurl }}/images/healthee.png){: .center }